tommasorigon/India-SequentiaLogit/estimation.md

 |Precision of the cluster means |    0.2333634|            0.0215313|     0.0111064|
 |Precision within the cluster   |    5.0992340|            1.1460989|     1.6656611|

-The prior hyperparameters for our model and the submodels, discussed in Section 3 and Section 4.1 for the submodels, is specified through a list.
+The prior hyperparameters for our model and the sub-models, discussed in Section 4, are specified through a list.
 Note that fixing `P_Fix_const = 1e-2` is equivalent to set **B** = (100,...,100).
-We derived different prior distribution for the `usage choice` model, the `reversibility choice` and the `method choice` model, basing this decision on the table reported above.
+We derived different prior distribution for some parameters in the `usage choice` model, the `reversibility choice`, and the `method choice` model, basing this decision on the table reported above.

 ```r